GHeinzelmann/BAT.py/README.md

 python BAT.py -i input.in -s equil

-BAT.py is compatible with python 2.7 versions.
-If you have another version, or you find that this command gives an error, you can use the python version included in the Ambertools distribution:
+BAT.py is compatible with python 3.8 versions.
+If you have another version, or you find that this command gives an error, you can use the python version included in the Ambertools20 distribution:

 $AMBERHOME/miniconda/bin/python BAT.py -i input.in -s equil

 This command will create an ./equil folder, with one folder inside for each of the docked poses (pose0, pose1, etc.).
 In order to run the simulations for each pose, you can use the run-local.bash script (to run them locally), or the PBS-run script, which is designed to run in a queue system such as TORQUE.
 Both of these files might have to be adjusted, depending on your computer or server configuration.
-The number of simulations and the applied restraints will depend on the _release_ _eq_ array defined in the input file.
+The number of simulations and the applied restraints will depend on the _release_eq_ array defined in the input file.

 ## Preparation